-Anyone can throw together a simple 10 gallon tank with gravel and cheap decorations; unfortunately, the same cannot be said for planted tanks.
+Anyone can throw together a simple 10-gallon tank with gravel and cheap decorations; unfortunately, the same cannot be said for planted tanks.

 In this guide, we will take you through the step-by-step process of setting up a planted tank.
-We will cover all of the necessary steps and equipment, so bookmark this for future use if you don’t plan on reading it all right now!
+We will cover all of the necessary steps and equipment, so bookmark this for future use if you don’t plan on reading it all right now.

 You may have to pick up a few pieces of equipment before setting up a planted aquarium.
 Here are a few things you may need:

-- LED lighting: I always recommend the Finnex Planted+ or the Finnex FugeRay.
-Finnex is a great brand and I cant recommend them enough.
+- LED Lighting: I always recommend the Finnex Planted+ or the Finnex FugeRay.
+Finnex is a great brand and I can’t recommend them enough.
 Also, their LED lights are made specifically for planted tanks.

 - Substrate: Choosing a substrate is something that a lot of people struggle with.
 I would recommend either ADA AquaSoil (if you’re looking for something with lots of nutrients) or Eco Complete (no nutrients, but very high quality).